-There are limited options when it comes to finding the best Xbox 360 emulator, as a result, I am able to give a clear recommendation.
-Xenia is the best Xbox 360 emulator, period.
+There are limited options when it comes to finding the best Xbox 360 emulator, as a result, we can safely say that Xenia is the best Xbox 360 emulator winner!

 What Is The Best Xbox 360 Emulator For PC?